83-year-old woman spends five months among buffalo herders in Kashmir

 In 1998, they had spent a month in India visiting old friends.
 In 2002, he died at the age of 93.
 Myrtle never thought she would return without him.

-In 2007, she wrote to missionary organizations with ties to India.
-Frontiers, an international nonprofit, approved her application and sent her to Patnitop, Kashmir, India.
-The organization sends people to serve in business, community development and other services in predominantly Muslim parts of the world.
+In 2007, she wrote to organizations with ties to India.
+The organization sends people to serve in business, community development and other services in that part of the world.

-Although living conditions were difficult in the desolate region between Srinigar and Jammu, she quickly adjusted to the physical and emotional challenges.
+Although living conditions were difficult in the desolate region, she quickly adjusted to the physical and emotional challenges.

 Because she was a missionary from 1949 to 1964, she knew living in another culture demands patience, flexibility and willingness to embrace the unknown.

-When they learned about her, Myrtle said, they were delighted to have her stay with them from April through September.
+When they learned about her, Myrtle said, they were delighted to have her stay with them.

-Because she already spoke Hindi, she was able to communicate with the nomadic herders, who spoke Urdu.
-Many words and the grammar are the same.
+Because she already spoke a language they understood, she was able to communicate with the nomadic herders.

 She learned their customs, invited them to tea and spent hours visiting with families.
-She earned the respect and affection of herders, who started calling her “Nani,” “grandmother” in Urdu.
+She earned the respect and affection ofthe herders, who started calling her “Nani,” “grandmother” in their language.

 Her presence brought down some barriers that often exist between visitors and the buffalo herders, who sometimes don’t understand why foreigners come to live with them.